copper-project/copper-rs/README.md

 Here are some of the features we plan to implement next (in ~order of priority):

+- [ ] **Batching**: add a feature to batch messages for high frequency sources to reduce the number of Copper Lists.
+- [ ] **Merging/Aligning**: Add a feature to merge messages from multiple sources as an input to a task.
 - [ ] **Deterministic log replay**: As the runtime is generated in a deterministic fashion, we need to add hooks to inject messages into an existing runtime.
 - [ ] **Parallel Copper Lists**: Today Copper is monothreaded; this should enable concurrent Copper Lists to be executed at the same time with no contention.
-- [ ] **Bunching**: as various sensors can vary a lot in output frequencies, we need to be able to bunch messages together with a dropping/algorithmic policy (mean max etc...).
-Today this can be achieved on the user side but it is painful.
 - [ ] **Monitoring**: We need a parallel system that can listen to monitoring messages and act accordingly.
 - [ ] **Distributed Copper**: Currently, we can only create one process.
 We need proper RPC filtering copper lists per subsystem.
 - [ ] **ROS interfacing**: Build a pair of sink and source to connect to existing ROS systems, helping users migrate their infra bit by bit.
 - [ ] **Modular Configuration**: As robots built with Copper gain complexity, users will need to build "variations" of their robots without duplicating their entire RON file.
 - [ ] **"PGO"-like scheduling**: Pass previous log runs to the runtime generator to allow it to make better scheduling decisions.

 So we are only at the beginning, but so much cool stuff is coming up!

 ### Kickstarting a copper project for the impatients

 You can generate a project from a template present in the repo.